Feds probe NY Tesla crash that killed man changing flat tire

 The New York crash is on an updated list of those under investigation by NHTSA that was released on Friday.

 The New York Police Department said that early on July 26, a 52-year-old man was hit by a Tesla and killed while changing a flat tire on his vehicle, which was parked on the left shoulder of the Long Island Expressway in Queens.
-The Tesla driver remained at the scene, and the department’s Collision Investigation Squad is working on the case, the release said.
-The department identified the victim as Jean Louis of Cambria Heights, New York.
+The Tesla driver remained at the scene, and the department identified the victim as Jean Louis of Cambria Heights, New York.
+On Friday, police said they’re conferring with NHTSA in the continuing investigation, and no arrest has been made.

 The additional fatality was revealed about three weeks after NHTSA opened a formal investigation into Tesla’s partially automated driving systems and how they have crashed into parked emergency vehicles.
 The probe comes as the agency has become more aggressive in looking at automated driving systems since President Joe Biden took office.
 For years NHTSA has been reluctant to regulate the systems, which have tremendous potential to save lives.